Hello, I’m Leila.

 I’ve always worked with people’s imaginations.

-For a few years, I worked as a digital copywriter for big agencies and clients in London – but London wasn’t for me.
-In 2012, I moved to Sheffield to work on a creative technology contract, and within five years, was a successful digital artist.
-I worked in several different countries, and even exhibited at The Lowry.
+I worked as a digital copywriter for big agencies and clients in London – but London wasn’t for me.
+In 2012, I moved to Sheffield to work on a creative technology contract, and within five years was a successful digital artist.
+I worked in several different countries and even exhibited at The Lowry.

-Get in touch if I can help you with anything: email@example.com.
+Get in touch if you think I can help you with anything: email@example.com.